What if every college student was required to take a class that covered budgeting, investing, and how to get out of debt?

 3. Small stuff

 Once you’ve minimized your major expenses and made a plan to pay off your debt, the next place to look to cut expenses is all of the small stuff.
+Another easy way to cut costs is to stop buying things you can make yourself or don’t need.

 One useful framework for identifying budget wins is this Return on Effort Matrix.